Sen-442b/React-Query-Tutorials/README.md

    - ### polling
   polling is a concept to  get data on a regular intervals which can be useful for applications with real-time data, in react-query a query can be polled by using `refetchInterval:time_in_ms` along with `refetchIntervalInBackground:true|false` (default is `false`)

+  - ### fetch on keyboard/mouse events
+    react-query provides `refetch` callback function to fetch data when user interacts with their input devices